dsivatgl/colorsearchFleet/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

+Clone the repo and change directory and run npm install in the project directory

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.